Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-Malcolm Brogdon and his Boston Celtics teammates take the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 8:00 PM ET on Wednesday.
+The Boston Celtics, Malcolm Brogdon included, will play at 7:30 PM on Friday versus the Philadelphia 76ers in the 2023 NBA Playoffs.

-In this article we will break down Brogdon's prop bets, using stats to help you make good selections.
+In this article, we break down Brogdon's available prop bets, providing stats to help you figure out the best wagers to make.

 Malcolm Brogdon Prop Bets vs. the 76ers